 Start Thinking Strategically about your Data

 In real life, when someone asks for your private data, you can look them in the eye and decide if you trust them.
-Even researchers will tell you it is a scientific fact that many people will fudge their private data on completely anonymous surveys.
+Even researchers will tell you it is a scientific fact that many people will falsify their private data on (verifiable) anonymous surveys.
 Treat the Internet the same way.
 First and foremost, don’t ever reveal your home address on the Internet unless the destination is trustworthy.
 That means not only refraining from sharing your mailing address, it also means disguising your IP Address.
 Your IP Address is tied directly to your physical address via your Telecom (Cable Company, Phone Company, or Cellular Provider).
 If you doubt that’s true, just ask yourself how they know to bill you each month for your usage!
 How can you do this?
 Just keep reading – we’re going to tell you!

 A Glass Fish Tank for Personal Information